-The basic idea behind our mode choice model is that each agent has at least two plans: one with all trips having the "car" transport mode, and one plan with all trips having the "non-car" transport mode.
+The basic idea behind our mode choice model is that each agent always has at least one "car" plan and one "non-car" plan.
+Apart from that, plans are treated as described earlier.
+Since this always keeps both modes in the choice set, a decision between plans according to Eq.
+1 is also a choice between modes.

 This requires changes in many parts of the simulation framework, namely the transport simulation, the scoring of plans as well as the replanning.
+These changes are described in the following.